Quarterly Report

 We classify job postings by hiring signal based on description language:

-• Immediate Hires (6%): Urgent backfills or critical needs.
+• Immediate Hires (0%): Urgent backfills or critical needs.
 Language includes "ASAP," "immediate," "urgent."
-These have the most negotiation leverage for candidates.
+These give candidates the most room to negotiate.

-70% of RevOps postings are growth hires (new headcount), signaling continued investment in the function as a standalone discipline.
+1% of RevOps postings are growth hires (new headcount), signaling sustained investment in the function as a standalone discipline.

 7. Key Takeaways

 1. RevOps is still growing.
 1,839 active postings with a 3.2x volume increase in three weeks.
-The function continues to mature as a distinct career path.
+The function is maturing as a distinct career path.

 4. Salesforce is table stakes.
 35% of postings mention it.
 If you don't know it, you're cutting your market by a third.